Implementation of Lauwersmeerdijk-Vierhuizergat reinforcement project commences

 Most sustainable dyke

-Dyke tasks for nature, traffic, and recreation
+Dyke functions related to nature, traffic, and recreation

 Financing